davidrhoden/davidrhoden-basic-netlify/timeline/golden-ray-debut-apr-17-2021.md

 ---
-title: My new band Golden Ray makes its debut
+title: My new band Golden Ray makes its debut.
 date: 2021-04-17T17:00:00.000Z
 summary: Playing on Gina's stage with George Wilde and Lo Amps.
 excerpt: Playing on Gina's stage with George Wilde and Lo Amps.